gurubobnz/trello-json-viewer/README.md

 Doing this from a local folder doesn't work in Chrome but does work in Firefox, otherwise host it through a server.

 There are likely to be many issues, feel free to help or log issues.

+To compile the CSS if you need to:

+$ sass style.scss style.css

+or if you have docker and don't want to install sass:

+$ docker run --rm -v $(pwd):$(pwd) -w $(pwd) jbergknoff/sass style.scss style.css